If you want to make a metal song with Garageband, there are a number of ways to do it.

 For this tutorial, I’m going to run through how I would make a metal song in Garageband, which would be to connect my guitar into the program with an audio interface, and then use either a third-party amp modeler or Garageband’s amp designer.

-Garageband’s amp designer is actually pretty good.
-A lot can be done with it to make your tone sound great, however, I like to use my Line 6 Pod, which I find has a better tone.
+Garageband’s amp designer is actually pretty good – I have a guide on how to use it as well.
+A lot can be done with it to make your tone sound great, however, I like to use Blue Cat Audio’s Axiom from Plugin Boutique these days, which I find has a better tone.

 How I would make a metal song in Garageband, is I would load up the guitar riffs into the DAW one-by-one, and then create a drum and rhythm section for each part, in addition to the accompanying instruments.